enoch26/misalignedata/README.md

 # misalignedata

-This repository contains the code to reproduce the simulation study in the paper "Cohering Disaggregation and Uncertainty Quantification for Spatially Misaligned Data".
+This repository contains the code to reproduce the simulation study in the paper "Coherent Disaggregation and Uncertainty Quantification for Spatially Misaligned Data".

 ## Abstract